 Oct.
 11, 1972 - The Zemo brothers open stores at the new Copps Hill Plaza.
 Don Zemo, 28, operates Zemo's Men's Store, his second store, while Stephen, 26, opens his third women's clothing store, Ann Stephens.
 "We are geared toward the housewives in the area - the 30-year-old housewife or the 50-year-old housewife shopping for her daughter," says Stephen, a graduate of Boston College's business school.
 He added that they picked Ridgefield because it is the second fastest growing town in Fairfield County.
-Stephen is better known today as Selectman Steve Zemo, who has built many stores and apartments in town over the years since his Ann Stephens days.
+Stephen became better known as Selectman Steve Zemo, and as the builder of many stores and apartments in town over the years since his Ann Stephens days.